i-Chikako/spaceship-titanic/README.md

 - Ensemble methods for improved performance

 ##  Files
-- `notebooks/final_model.ipynb`: Clean and final model
+- `notebooks/SpaceshipTitanic.ipynb`: Clean and final model
-- `notebooks/experiments/`: Trial-and-error during development

 ##  Note
 This competition was useful to practice classification, feature engineering, and model ensembling.